Complete solutions of a Lebesgue-Ramanujan-Nagell type equation: Introduction

 where $p_1, p_2, \cdots, p_k$ are distinct primes with $k\geq 2$.
-There are many results concerning the integer solutions of this equation.
-We refer to some recent results \cite{AZ20, BHS19, CD13, CHS20, DE17, LT08, PI07, ZL15}.
-From these results, it is quite natural to consider Diophantine equations similar to the last one, but the right side is a product of an unknown integer and a prime with unknown exponents.
+There are many results concerning the integer solutions of this equation, but we refer to the very recent papers \cite{AL09, AZ20, BHS19, CHS20, CHS-21, DA11, DE17, ZL15}.
+From existing results, it is quite natural to consider Diophantine equations similar to the above one, where the right side is a product of an unknown integer with unknown exponent and a known prime with unknown exponent.

 Here, we consider the Diophantine equation